top of page

 The Myth of No Conflict

 If you think happy couples don’t argue, think again.
 Every lasting love has tension, disagreements, and occasional heated moments.
-Conflict isn’t proof that you’re broken—it’s proof that you’re human.
+Conflict isn’t proof that your relationship is broken.
+Please stop believing this is true.
+Conflict is proof that you’re two different people.
 The question isn’t whether you fight.
 The question is whether your fights strengthen or strain your bond.

 What Makes an Argument Successful?

-A successful argument isn’t about silencing, shaming, or proving your partner wrong.
-It’s about:
+A successful argument isn’t about silencing, shaming, or proving your partner wrong at all.
+Ever.
+It's always about the problem.
+The whole person is not a problem; often, their actions are.
+Work for:

-• Curiosity: Listening to what your partner is really trying to say.
+• Curiosity: Listening to what your partner is really trying to express.

-• Care: Holding onto the bigger truth—that you love each other—even when voices rise.
+• Care: Holding onto the bigger truths, such as the fact that you love each other.

 The Ground Rules of Arguing Well